Table of Contents

 But, what does that mean?

 Well, since you can’t rely on sound, you’ll need to add captions or prominent subtitles if your piece features a narrator or includes dialogues.
-That way, you’ll make your content more accessible, give the audience context to understand the narrative and make sure to get your video’s message across.
+That way, you’ll make your content more accessible, give the audience context to understand the narrative, and make sure to get your video’s message across.

 Also, your visuals should be striking enough to immediately capture your audience’s attention and persuade them to watch your video ad, even with sound off.
 So, use branded images, text, graphics, and relevant visual cues to engage them more effectively.

-When you ask viewers to take a specific action with your Facebook ad, it’s proved that pitching the CTA in the middle of the piece has the highest conversion rates – that is, compared to pre-rolls CTAs and post-roll CTAs.
+When you ask viewers to take a specific action with your Facebook ad, it’s proved that pitching the CTA in the middle of the piece has the highest conversion rates – that is, compared to pre-roll CTAs and post-roll CTAs.

 It makes sense, though – Placing your CTA at the beginning of the ad is not recommended because you should use those first (very valuable) seconds to capture viewer interest.
 And if you add your call to action at the end of your Facebook video ad, fewer viewers will see it.